Donders-Institute/Radboud-FUS-measurement-kit/README.md

 If you use this kit in your research or project, please cite it as follows:

-Margely Cornelissen, Stein Fekkes (Radboud University, Nijmegen, The Netherlands) & Erik Dumont (Image Guided Therapy, Pessac, France) (2024), Radboud FUS measurement kit (version 1.0), https://github.com/Donders-Institute/Radboud-FUS-measurement-kit
+Stein Fekkes, Margely Cornelissen (Radboud University, Nijmegen, The Netherlands) & Erik Dumont (Image Guided Therapy, Pessac, France) (2024), Radboud FUS measurement kit (version 1.2), https://github.com/Donders-Institute/Radboud-FUS-measurement-kit

 <!-- GETTING STARTED -->